10 Essential Anki Add-ons for All Medical Students

 We all know that Anki has a pretty dull background.

 So why spice it up and give it a new lease of life with this great add-on?
 It can transform your Anki from looking like a Windows 1998 application to a modern and aesthetically pleasing work of art.

 As you can see, the options are almost limitless!

 This is an extremely simple add-on that turns the button colours at the bottom of the page into green and red colours.

-If you are on the quest to make Anki as aesthetically pleasing as possible, you cannot miss out on this add-on.
+If you want to make Anki as aesthetically pleasing as possible, you cannot miss out on this add-on.

 Progress Graphs and Stats for Learned and Matured Cards

-This is a great addition to the other statistics add-on that I mentioned before.
+This is an excellent addition to the other statistics add-on I mentioned.

-For example, if you have a lot of cards due on Monday, it will shift some of the cards to Tuesday ore Wednesday so save you doing too many cards that one day.
-It is therefore similar to the ReMemorise add-on that I mentioned above.
+For example, if you have a lot of cards due on Monday, it will shift some of the cards to Tuesday, or Wednesday, so save you from doing too many cards that one day.
+It is, therefore, similar to the ReMemorise add-on I mentioned above.

 Here are some other resources that will help you find great add-ons in the future: